albertorc87/class-get-data-store/README.md

-# Store Info
+# MARKET APP INFO

-The class get the info more important of an app from google play or itunes by url app.
+The class get the info more important of an app from google play or itunes by the url of the app.

 ## Return info